TaniaRichmond/TaniaRichmond.github.io/home.md

 ## PhD supervision

-I was co-supervising a PhD student at IRISA, namely Agathe Cheriere, with Pierre Loidreau.
-She started her PhD thesis in November 2020 and defended it on December 19th, 2023 on the topic: *Side-channel resistance of cryptographic primitives based on error-correcting codes*.
+I was co-supervising a PhD student at IRISA, namely Agathe Cheriere, with Pierre Loidreau and Benoît Gérard.
+Agathe started her PhD thesis in November 2020 and defended it on December 19th, 2023 on the topic: *Side-channel resistance of cryptographic primitives based on error-correcting codes*.